 There’s also the new Sala dei Banchetti, housing mostly tapestries, but also Paolo Veneziano’s cover for the Pala d’Oro and cases of graduals.

-The fascinating tale of acquiring Saint Mark’s relics
+The Return of Saint Mark’s Remnants, from Egypt.

 Music and the Cappella Marciana